oughtinc/ergo/docs/notebooks.rst

    5. this `random style guide`_ I found in a few minutes of Googling seems good, but it’s not our official style guide or anything

 2. Do the following specific things to clean up:

+   1. Make sure the notebook is saved without output in the ``src/`` repo.
+This can be accomplished by running ``make scrub``
-   1. as much as possible, avoid showing extraneous output from cells
+   2. as much as possible, avoid showing extraneous output from cells

       1. you can use the ``%%capture`` magic to suppress all output from a cell (helpful if a function in the cell prints something)
       2. you can add a ``;`` at the end of the last line in a cell to suppress printing the return value of the line

-   2. think about what cells the reader really needs to see vs. which ones just have to be there for setup or whatnot.
+      3. think about what cells the reader really needs to see vs. which ones just have to be there for setup or whatnot.
 Collapse the latter.

    3. use the latest version of ``ergo``
+   4. make sure that any secrets like passwords are removed from the notebook
-   4. pull out any code that's not central to the main point of the model into separate .py files.
-See the "Import data nad models" section of `El Paso COVID predictions notebook`_ for an example of how to do this.
+   5. Pull out any code not central to the main point of the model into a module in ``ergo/contrib/``.
+See :doc:`contrib` for details.

+3. "Deploy" the notebook

-   5. make sure that the notebook can run as a Colab on a hosted runtime (don’t rely on running it on a local runtime)
+    1. Run the notebook start to finish in a public runtime environment like Colab.
+Do not rely on running it on a local runtime.
+Save the notebook with output in ``/build``
-   6. make sure that any secrets like passwords are removed from the notebook

 All of the featured notebooks in our README should be exemplars of the above, so refer to those to see what this looks like in practice.